-Regulator in China seizes control of Anbang as chairman prosecuted
+China seizes control of Anbang Insurance as chairman prosecuted

 A regulatory source with knowledge of the matter said the government had been effectively running the company since Wu was detained and the timing of the official takeover was linked to the months-long investigation into Wu, which was nearly complete.

-But a Beijing-based lawyer who works the CIRC and other regulators said senior officials at the insurance regulator had been watching Anbang closely since last year as its liabilities from the sale of shadow banking products grew, raising questions about the company’s solvency.
+But a Beijing-based lawyer who works with the CIRC and other regulators said senior officials at the insurance regulator had been watching Anbang closely since last year as its liabilities from the sale of shadow banking products grew, raising questions about the company’s solvency.

 “The group has become too big to fail in some sense,” said the lawyer, who declined to be identified by name.